sukhjinder-kumar/blog/_posts/2023-09-13-Equation of Envelop for Projectile Motion.md

 \end{align*}
 $$

-Where we used the identity, $sin2\theta = 2sin\theta cos\theta$.
+Where we used the identity, $$sin2\theta = 2sin\theta cos\theta$$.
 Now our aim is to find equation of envelope.
 An envelop can be thought of as the boundary across which the family of curve don't penetrate.
-For example, consider family of curves given by $y = mx$ and $m \in [-1,1]$.
-As we can see from the diagram, lines $y = x$ and $y = -x$ act as boundary for the region that is completely covered by family of curves.
+For example, consider family of curves given by $$y = mx$$ and $$m \in [-1,1]$$.
+As we can see from the diagram, lines $$y = x$$ and $$y = -x$$ act as boundary for the region that is completely covered by family of curves.

 ![Envelop for family of lines](/assets/img/Projectile_Motion/line_envelope.svg){: width="300"}

-In our case $\theta$ is the parameter for family of curves.
+In our case $$\theta$$ is the parameter for family of curves.
 Changing the angle we get different curves, we are looking for the equation that "overlaps" them all.
 Following figure clearly illustrates the point

 ![Envelop for family of projectiles](/assets/img/Projectile_Motion/parabola_envelope.png){: width="300"}
 _Image taken from [IB Maths Resources](https://ibmathsresources.com/2020/04/06/envelope-of-projectile-motion/)_

 Note that every point inside the envelope is reached by some curve!
 You can easily verify the claim from equation of curve.
-Or intuitively one can as following, at $\theta = 90^\circ$, the curve is straight up and down in a line.
+Or intuitively one can as following, at $$\theta = 90^\circ$$, the curve is straight up and down in a line.
 When we can decrease angle, the parabola base (non-zero root) moves rightwards and the utmost point moves downward.
 As this process doesn't create any sudden jumps, imagine the point x,y on the plane (within the envelope).
 When you are decrease the angle or stretching the base, the downward motion curve sweeps the entire region! and consequently our desired point.

 We can find the equation of envelope by noting that its y-coordinate is the highest y-coordinate amongst all curves (all angles).
 I.e imagine all curves and pick a point x on x-axis.
 The y-coordinate is the y-coordinate of the curve that is highest at point x.